giantswarm/app-build-suite/README.md

 - command line arguments,
 - environment variables,
-- config file (default config file is `.abs/main.yaml` and it's searched in the running directory or the directory specified with `-c` option).
+- config file (`abs` tries first to load the config file from the chart's directory `.abs/main.yaml` file; if it doesn't exist, then it tries to load the default config file from the current working directory's `.abs.main.yaml`).

 When you run `./dabs.sh -h` it shows you command line options and the relevant environment variables names.
 Options for a config file are the same as for command line, just with truncated leading `--`.
 You can check